 Highland Park appears to be jumping fully on board the NAS train with this rebranding effort, releasing two new NAS bottlings this year – Magnus and Valkyrie.
 Besides taking the battleaxe to the beloved 15 Year (see what I did there?) it appears they will not be eliminating the age statements on their core range whiskies.
 I even have to commend Highland Park before going further, for just recently releasing a new Limited Edition whisky that has a vintage date, age statement, full cask details, AND a reasonable price!
 This is the kind of thing that makes an annoyingly opinionated enthusiast like me smile 🙂

 Onto the distillery now, which inhabits the Orkney Isle like a small city of stone, complete with 26 (!!!) onsite aging warehouses, most of which are traditional single story dunnage style buildings.
 Highland Park also does a portion of its own floor maltings on site, which is increasingly rare in the modern scotch industry.
 Highland Park takes full advantage of Orkney’s native peat bogs, moderately peating much of their barley with the local peat, which is one of the main contributors to Highland Park’s somewhat eclectic signature flavor.

-- Combination of ex-bourbon and sherry seasoned casks (most likely a majority of refill sherry casks)
+- Combination of sherry seasoned casks (most likely a majority of refill sherry casks)